 Outlook / Prognosis

-What is the outlook for people with polycythemia vera (PV)?
+What is the life expectancy for someone with polycythemia vera?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy